DevFabrizio/Fabrizio-Project-Five/README2.md

 **This second README file will be used through development to describe the project and also as a notebook to keep track of tasks and feautures to implement**

+## Dataset Content

+This dataset is sourced at [Kaggle](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data)and it comprises of a list of characteristics and features of houses in AMes, Iowa (U.S.A.).
+The features are divided in numerical and categorical type.
+The various features describe things like surface area in square feet for different sections of the house (wooden porch, 1st floor, etc) and quality of living conditions or construction status.

 | Column Name     | Description                                           | Range                |
 |-----------------|-------------------------------------------------------|-----------------------|